-Please also refer to our responses between pages 1 and 7 of this document.
+Please also refer to our responses between pages 1 and 6 of this document.

-Singapore is nominating the Info-communications Media Development Authority of Singapore (IMDA) as the APEC Accountability Agent for the Cross Border Privacy Rules (CBPR) and Privacy Recognition for Processors (PRP) Systems.
+Singapore is submitting a renewal application by the Info-communications Media Development Authority of Singapore (IMDA) as the APEC Accountability Agent for the Cross Border Privacy Rules (CBPR) and Privacy Recognition for Processors (PRP) Systems.
 IMDA is governed by the Info-Communications Media Development Authority Act 2016 (No. 22 of 2016) attached as Annex I.